-Kim Zolciak’s Parenting Slammed After 17-Year-Old Daughter, Ariana, Wears Revealing Dress
+Kim Zolciak’s Parenting Slammed After 17-Year-Old Daughter Ariana Wears Revealing Dress

 Kim seemed to have enough of the criticism.

-The Bravo star was quick to defend her daughter, after a fan wrote “A bit too provocative Kim… And I’m a big fan… no need for it.”
+The Bravo star was quick to defend her daughter, after a fan wrote, “A bit too provocative Kim… And I’m a big fan… no need for it.”

-“You opinion… no need for it,” quipped Kim, adding a lipstick mark emoji.
+“Your opinion… no need for it,” quipped Kim, adding a lipstick mark emoji.
 Some of Kim’s dedicated fans seemed to agree with the sentiment, as the comment has been liked over 140 times.

 View this post on Instagram